Buttercream Blast Layer Cake Recipe

 "not a good Butercream recipe decorations are cute cake it's self good."

-"too sweet for me, if anyone would love a great butter cream icing, please e-mail me & subj. it "icing" & i will gladly send it email@example.com recipe calls for 1/2 cup of sugar!!"
+"too sweet for me, if anyone would love a great butter cream icing, please e-mail me & subj. it "icing" & i will gladly send it on[email protected]my recipe calls for 1/2 cup of sugar!!"

 "Not cool, where is the butter!
 I prefer butter, no DANGEROUS transfats."